Pantsir missile system: Russia

-Wagner group used Pantsir-S1s to provide AA cover during the 2023 Wagner Group rebellion.
+The Wagner group used Pantsir-S1s to provide AA cover during the 2023 Wagner Group rebellion.

-On December 25th, 2024 an Azerbaijan Airlines Fight 8243, an Embraer 190 passenger jet scheduled from Baku to Grozny, was shot at and severely damaged by a Russian Pantsir systems over the North Caucasus near Grozny, prompting diversion and crash landing 5 km from Aktau International Airport, Kazakhstan and killing 38 occupants and injuring 29.
+On 25 December 2024, an Azerbaijan Airlines Fight 8243, an Embraer 190 passenger jet scheduled from Baku to Grozny, was shot at and severely damaged by a Russian Pantsir systems over the North Caucasus near Grozny, prompting diversion and crash landing 5 km from Aktau International Airport, Kazakhstan and killing 38 occupants and injuring 29.
 While Russia did not explain or take responsibility for the attack, Putin apologized to Azerbaijan's President for the "tragic incident".

-On 31 October 2025, Ukrainian Security Service of Ukraine head, Vasyl Maliuk, claimed that Ukraine had destroyed some 48% of Russian “Pantsirs”.
-He furthered claimed that Russia manufactured 30 “Pantsirs” per year.
+On 31 October 2025, Ukrainian Security Service of Ukraine head, Vasyl Maliuk, claimed that Ukraine had destroyed some 48% of Russian "Pantsirs".
+He furthered claimed that Russia manufactured 30 "Pantsirs" per year.

+On 22 June 2026, a Russian Pantsir-S2 was destroyed in Zaporizhzhia by HUR drones.